bluestone19/balloonfight_dis/README.md

 ## Build ROM

 This project is not intended for being built into a ROM to play or distribute.
 For this reason, it doesn't include the game's graphics.
-However, the codebase is written in a format compatible with CC65.
+However, the codebase is compatible with CC65.
 Specifically, it uses CA65 & LD65.

 https://cc65.github.io/